gerencianet/gn-api-sdk-php/docs/CHARGE.md

                   ->response();
 ```

-If the customer is juridical person, it's necessary to send corporate name e CNPJ (Brazilian document for juridical person).
-For this, you will do this:
+If the customer is a juridical person, it's necessary to send the corporate name and CNPJ (brazilian document for juridical person):
 ```php
 $juridicalPerson = new JuridicalPerson();
 $juridicalPerson->corporateName('Fictional Company')